SC dismisses appeal against denial of sanction to prosecute UP CM in hate speech case | www.lokmattimes.com

 New Delhi, Aug 26 The Supreme Court on Friday dismissed an appeal against denial of sanction to prosecute Uttar Pradesh Chief Minister Yogi Adityanath in an alleged 2007 hate speech case.

 In February 2018, the high court had said it did not find any procedural error in the decision-making process of refusal to grant sanction to prosecute.
-The petitioner Parvez Parwaz and another person challenged the Allahabad High Court's order and sought fair investigation into an alleged hate speech by Adityanath, when he was an MP, which caused the 2007 Gorakhpur riots.
+The petitioners Parvez Parwaz and others had moved the top court challenging the high court order.

+The bench, also comprising Justices Hima Kohli and C.T.
+Ravikumar, told the petitioners' lawyer that if there is no criminal proceeding, where is the question of sanction.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app